Analysis Of Differential Abundance Taking Sample Variation Into Account

 A differential abundance analysis for the comparison of two or more conditions.
-For example, single-organism and meta-RNA-seq high-throughput sequencing assays, or of selected and unselected values from in-vitro sequence selections.
-Uses a Dirichlet-multinomial model to infer abundance from counts, that has been optimized for three or more experimental replicates.
-Infers sampling variation and calculates the expected false discovery rate given the biological and sampling variation using the Wilcox rank test or Welches t-test (aldex.ttest) or the glm and Kruskal Wallis tests (aldex.glm).
-Reports both P and fdr values calculated by the Benjamini Hochberg correction.
+Useful for analyzing data from standard RNA-seq or meta-RNA-seq assays as well as selected and unselected values from in-vitro sequence selections.
+Uses a Dirichlet-multinomial model to infer abundance from counts, optimized for three or more experimental replicates.
+The method infers biological and sampling variation to calculate the expected false discovery rate, given the variation, based on a Wilcox rank test or Welch t-test (via aldex.ttest), or a glm and Kruskal-Wallis test (via aldex.glm).
+Reports p-values and Benjamini-Hochberg corrected p-values.